-How do we get extension dialing?
+How do we get Amazon Connect extensions dialing?

-With the system to send contacts to a specific agent via Personal Queues in place, we’re just missing the ability for the customer to “enter the 4 digit extension you require.”
+With the system to send contacts to a specific agent via Personal Queues in place, we’re just missing the ability for the customer to “enter the 4 digit extension number you require.”
 To correct this issue you can enter some lambda, DynamoDB and an AdminUI for management.

 Take a look at this video of the working solution: